R-Madhuram/UC-BerkeleyCapstone_CreditCardFraudDetection/README.md

 **Challenges we faced:**

 The dataset was complex with high dimensions and observations of which many of the features were obfuscated for privacy purposes.
 This hindered us from using domain knowledge to perform dimensionality reduction.
 This also presented with us with unique challenges in tuning more complex ML algorithms as the training became computationally expensive.
-Also due to the inherent nature of the business question the dataset was highly imbalanced (97% vs 3% of class representation) with many non-fraud transactions compared to fraudulent transactions.
+Further sampling techniques like SMOTE that was essential for certain ensemble algorithm could be leading to data overfitting that needs to checked.
+Also,  due to the inherent nature of the business question the dataset was highly imbalanced (97% vs 3% of class representation) with many non-fraud transactions compared to fraudulent transactions.
 This deterred the performance of classification models.
+We tried to address these issues by using Auto-ML libraries.

 ## Methodology: